katgodunova/hello-world/README.md

 Hi, humans!

-My name is sk8.
+sk8 here.
 I want to learn how to code.